-The Petroleum Bulk Storage Act (PBSA)24 complements the Oil Spill Law.
-Like the federal UST program, owners and operators of USTs and ASTs with a combined storage capacity of 1,100 gallons of petroleum are required to register their tanks and to comply with certain design and operational standards and requirements, as well as closure requirements.25
+The Petroleum Bulk Storage Act (PBSA) complements the Oil Spill Law.
+Like the federal UST program, owners and operators of USTs and ASTs with a combined storage capacity of 1,100 gallons of petroleum are required to register their tanks and to comply with certain design and operational standards and requirements, as well as closure requirements. permanently out of service must then either be removed or, if left in place, tanks must be filled with solid, inert material such as sand or concrete slurry.
+The NYSDEC must be notified 30 days prior to filling or removal.